getsolus/solus-site.github.io/content/blog/2018-01-30-upgrades-cleanups-and-optimizations.md

 ## Planned Boot Optimizations

 Have you ever looked at your boot time and thought *"I sure wish I could make this faster!"* ?
 We have too.
-This week, Ikey is going to be working on optimizing various services in the boot process.
+This week Ikey will be reworking our core systems to facilitate a faster boot for all users, evaluating the early boot services and unblocking critical services to ensure speedy boot and login.
+He'll be profiling the system boot and speeding up the early sysinit to fix slow units such as apparmor, as well as attempting to speed up the start of X.Org, display managers, and other relevant services that make use of exec helpers.

+We'll be covering more broadly the optimizations that have occurred during The Roundup #3 late this week.